Yoga Poses

 Cobra Pose (Bhujangasana) and Upward Facing Dog (Urdhva Mukha Svanasana)

 For Cobra Pose, you will start laying face down on the ground.
-Really feel your forehead connected with the earth, as well as your hip flexors and big toes pressing into the ground beneath you too.
+Feel your forehead connected with the earth, as well as your hip flexors and big toes pressing into the ground beneath you too.

 With your elbows bent, bring your hands beneath your shoulders and start to activate your back body by squeezing your shoulder blades together.
 With this, you should feel a slight uplifting sensation throughout your chest and front body.

-If you want to take this deeper, push into your hands and begin to straighten your arms.
-As you rise your chest higher, you will also begin to feel this stretch in your lumbar spine.
+If you want to take this deeper, push it into your hands and begin to straighten your arms.
+As you raise your chest higher, you will also begin to feel this stretch in your lumbar spine.

-You may even start to lift your pubic bone off the floor, and progress to tucking the tops of your feet toward the earth and lifting your knees off the floor too.
+You may even start to lift your pelvis off the floor, and progress to tucking the tops of your feet toward the earth and lifting your knees off the floor too.
 This is Upward Facing Dog Pose.

 Fish Pose (Matsyasana)